keptn/lifecycle-toolkit/docs-new/docs/contribute/software/dev-environ.md

 This runs a series of Kuttl
 ([KUbernetes Test TooL](https://kuttl.dev/))
 tests locally and then cleans up your local environment.
-You can run individual tests with the `kubectl` command;
+You can run individual tests with the `kubectl kuttl` command;
 see the *Makefile* for the specific syntax of each test.

 ### Component test